sdruby/sdruby/README.markdown

 ### Tasks ###

 - Add support for image attachments via Paperclip
+- Update rake task to import old attachments into new setup
 - Add jQuery-based filter for showing podcast episodes by year [Patrick]
 - Atom feed of podcast episodes for iTunes, etc
 - Add permanent redirects for old podcast links